7 holiday events at theme parks in California - NewsBreak

 Legoland

 Christmas time overtakes the Legoland resort on select days from Nov.
 19 to Jan.
-8. Holiday characters, like Santa, the Gingerbread Man, and the Toy Solider, will be available for holiday photos and meet and greets.
+8. Holiday characters, like Santa, the Gingerbread Man, and the Toy Solider, will be available for holiday photos and meet and greets, according to the website.

 California’s Great America

-The Winterfest celebration at California’s Great America theme park features ice skating, cookie decorating classes with Mrs. Claus and photo opportunities with Santa.
+The Winterfest celebration at California’s Great American theme park features ice skating, cookie decoration classes with Mrs. Claus, and photo opportunities with Santa.

 The holiday celebration will be available for select nights starting Nov.
 25., the website said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.